 Improving Housing for 685,000 People

-Traditionally, microfinance institutions (MFIs) have not offered loans for housing finance in developing countries, where two-thirds of the population live in substandard housing without formal title.
-Most MFIs lack the institutional expertise and strategic financing to expand beyond microenterprise loans to invest in housing.
+Traditionally, microfinance institutions (MFIs) have not offered loans for housing finance in developing countries, where two-thirds of the population live in substandard housing without a formal title.
+Most MFIs lack the institutional expertise and strategic financing to expand beyond microenterprise loans and invest in housing.
 MicroBuild Fund was created by Habitat for Humanity in 2012 as the first housing-focused microfinance investment vehicle dedicated to helping low-income families improve their housing conditions and strengthen their tenure security.

 Catalytic Capital Investment

-Ongoing investment activity; fund is profitable, seven years into its 10-year closed-end fund period.
+Ongoing investment activity; fund is profitable seven years into its 10-year closed-end fund period.